tagion/tagion/docs/gov/glossary/index.md

 ## Contract (smart)

 Information package instructing [nodes](gov/glossary#node) about [transactions](gov/glossary#transaction) to be included in the [database](gov/glossay#database).
-The term is inherited from "blockchain" and "DLT)(gov/glossar#distributed-ledger-technologies-(DLT)) concepts, where the compound term "smart contracts" is used to imply "self-execution" when the payload contains (complex) conditional instructions.
+The term is inherited from "blockchain" and "DLT)(gov/glossar#distributed-ledger-technology-dlt) concepts, where the compound term "smart contracts" is used to imply "self-execution" when the payload of the package contains (complex) conditional instructions.

 ## Contributors